djoerd/blog/_posts/2017-11-30-ethical-search-advertising.md

 Dr. Sheet Music participates in the affiliate programs of Amazon, eBay, and Music Box Attic (via ShareASale).
-The results for eBay are not marked as advertisements, because they only show sheet music, but Dr. Sheet Music will receive a commission from eBay if sheet music is purchased via the site.
-Dr. Sheet Music also occasionally shows advertisements for charities, including CharityChoice and GoedeDoelen.nl (a similar site for Dutch charities).
+The results for eBay are not marked as advertisements, because they only show sheet music, but Dr. Sheet Music will receive a commission from eBay if sheet music is purchased through the site.

+Occasionally, Dr. Sheet Music shows advertisements for charities, including CharityChoice and GoedeDoelen.nl (a similar site for Dutch charities).
 A query for [amazon][21] shows two affiliate programs and two charity advertisements on a single page.

 Dr. Sheet Music is configured to show advertisements without third-party tracking cookies, web bugs, and other tracking code.
 Searsia makes sure that user information